 The Frontiers editorial board decided to become an exclusively online journal in 2013 as a way to reduce both labor and costs and to promote its free and open access.
 Following the transition to open access, manuscripts are still subjected to the same double-blind peer review process to ensure quality.
 Approximately 25% of manuscripts are accepted for publication.

-For the past 20 years the success of Frontiers has depended on the dedication of many colleagues and institutions.
-These have included the editorial board members, manuscript reviewers, host institutions, sponsoring institutions, Brian Whalen, the editor, Annmarie Whalen, managing editor, and Colin Ireland, associate editor/copyeditor.
+For the past 24 years the success of Frontiers has depended on the dedication of many colleagues and institutions.
+These have included the editorial board members, manuscript reviewers, host institutions, and sponsoring institutions.
 Under the ownership and management of The Forum, Frontiers continues to strive to grow readership, stay at the forefront of research on study abroad, and serve international education professionals worldwide.